sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ## Paperwork
 <section id="Paperwork-J1Visa" />
 ### J-1 Visa
 Once you have your offer, email your recruiter to get all the details about pay, start date, and if they're using Cultural Vistas as a visa sponsor.
-Its useful for the visa.
+It's useful for the visa.
+If your company isn't using Cultural Vistas, good luck, and be ready to provide a lot of school-related paperwork such as proof of enrolment.

 CECA and Cultural Vistas will guide you through the process.